 Simon J. Knell.
 1996.
 ‘The roller-coaster of museum geology’, in Pearce, S.M. (ed.)
 Exploring Science in Museums, New Research in Museum Studies, Athlone, 29-56.
 ISBN 0-4859-000-68.
-[Explains that recent concern about the state of collections and public understanding represents a phase in the episodic support for museums and science.
+Explains that recent concern about the state of collections and public understanding represents a phase in the episodic support for museums and science.
 Access the accepted manuscript version via the above link.

 M.A.V.
 Gill & Simon J. Knell.
 1988.
 ‘Tunbridge Wells Museum: Geology and George Abbott (1844-1925)’, The Geological Curator, 5, 3-16.

 Simon J. Knell.
 1987.
 ‘Geology Curators get on their Bikes’, Geology Today, 3, 136-138.
 About my peripatetic role as Travelling Geology Curator for the Area Museums Service for the South East of England.